Li-Erik/Li-Erik/README.md

 ### Hi there 👋

-I'm Erik, a Computer Science major at Georgia Tech.
+I'm Erik, a Computer Science major at Georgia Tech specializing in AI and Theory.
 <!--
 **Li-Erik/Li-Erik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.